-You will be given instructions on how to prepare for the test.
+You will be told how to prepare for the test.
 Before the test, you can usually eat and drink normally.
-You may be asked to empty your bladder just before the test.
+Just before the test you may be asked to empty your bladder.

 You will be given an injection of a dye.
 The dye travels through the bloodstream to the kidneys.
-The doctor looks at the screen to see the dye passing through the kidneys and ureters.
-This helps the doctor see your bladder, ureters and kidneys more clearly.
+The doctor looks at a screen to see the dye passing through the kidneys and ureters.
+This helps them see your bladder, ureters and kidneys more clearly.

 You should also tell your doctor if you have kidney problems or diabetes, particularly if you take metformin.
 You will need a blood test before the scan to check how well your kidneys are working.

-You should be able to go home as soon as the scan is over.
+You should be able to go home after the scan.

 Below is a sample of the sources used in our bladder cancer information.
 If you would like more information about the sources we use, please contact us at email@example.com